-On-going Staff Development and Training
+Ongoing Staff Development and Cross-Training

-All system partners, including the Subrecipient, shall invest in staff development and support training opportunities to actively engage in the design of service delivery.
-The Subrecipient shall ensure staff participates in each group meeting to discuss shared design of services, action plans and data review.
+All system partners invest in staff development focused on cross-training with partner programs, overall skill development, labor market information to assist customers in career and training decisions and collectively engage in the design of seamless service delivery.
+Subrecipient shall ensure staff participates in ongoing staff development and workgroups to discuss the shared design of services, action planning, and analysis of progress.

-Subrecipient staff stationed at WSCB will work within established policies and procedures of the One-Stop Center to ensure quality services are delivered to job seekers and business customers.
+Subrecipient staff shall work within established One-Stop Center policies, procedures, and the BFWDC approved WSCB Covid-19 Plan to provide quality services to job seekers and business customers.